Claims and time limits: claims by people other than the personal representatives

 You can also allow a provisional claim by other liable persons where the personal representatives do not make a claim because there is no benefit to the estate passing on death.
 For example, where lifetime gifts exceed double the nil rate band.

 Where a provisional claim is made by other liable persons, you do not need to keep the case open for them to resubmit the claim at the end of the two year period.
-You can issue SL124A if the estate is otherwise settled.
-But, you should add a note to the letter that the clearance will not apply should the personal representatives make a claim which results in further IHT being payable.
 If the liable persons submit form IHT30 for formal clearance, you can issue the certificate, but you should draw the taxpayers attention to the provisions of IHTA84/S239(4)(aa).